lxriscute0501/SUSTech-Notes-of-CS/CS208 Algorithm Design and Analysis/Lab OJ/lab10/README.md

-# Lab 10 A. Cookie Optimization at SUSTech
+# Lab10 A. Cookie Optimization at SUSTech

 ## Background